MarkosHB/My-Data-Science-Learning-Projects/README.md

 Welcome to my personal collection of hands-on data science projects!
 This repository showcases my journey exploring and mastering various data science concepts, tools, and techniques.
 🌟 Stay tuned as I continue to expand this repository with more exciting projects!

+> [!Note]
+> Have a look at this repo about my [Machine Learning Subject](https://github.com/MarkosHB/Machine-Learning-Subject) wich contains even more projects written in R.

 ### 🌸 Iris Classification.
 - 📄 [Notebook](https://github.com/MarkosHB/My-Data-Science-Learning-Projects/blob/main/iris/notebook.ipynb)